 The composition and size of the Board shall be assessed by Nomination and Remuneration Committee to ensure the Board is of an appropriate range and balance of skills, experiences, independence, background of the Board and diversity (including diversity in age, cultural background and gender).

-The Board is committed to embrace diversity in the Board composition as further set out in the Board Diversity Policy attached as Appendix A of this Board Charter.
+The Board is committed to embrace diversity in the Board composition as further set out in the Board and Senior Management Diversity Policy attached as Appendix A of this Board Charter.

 Senior Independent Director